polifante/Polifante1.0/README.md

 	Next, open the URL in the browser, such as: http://127.0.0.1:8888
 Note:
-Drag & Drop, Copy & Paste is available after activation in the hypervisor.
+Drag & Drop, Copy & Paste is available after activation in the used hypervisor.